 Marlene L. Garcia

-Ms. Garcia has been nationally recognized for her work and was featured as one of 11 “Higher Education’s New Generation of Thinkers” in the 2005 edition of the Chronicle of Higher Education.
-Also a Fellow with the National Center for Public Policy and Higher Education in 2004, she is active in several organizations both nationally and in the Sacramento community where she resides with husband Phil Garcia and their three boys.
+Ms. Garcia has been nationally recognized for her work and was featured as one of 11 “Higher Education’s New Generation of Thinkers” in 2005 edition of the Chronicle of Higher Education.
+She was also a Fellow with the National Center for Public Policy and Higher Education in 2004.
+She is active in several organizations both nationally and in the Sacramento community where she resides with husband Phil Garcia.
+She is the mother of three grown sons.